Friday, June 24, 2016

 Brenda Lee "Lover, Come Back To Me" (1963)

 Known for hits like "I'm Sorry" (shades of my last BOTB installment!), Brenda Lee was a dynamo of a singer as seen in the next video.
 Though the previous video might have sounded older, this Brenda Lee video predates it by nearly 50 years.
 Let's step up the tempo with Brenda Lee's jazzy version of "Lover, Come Back To Me"...

 Time to Vote!

-Which do you prefer?
-The difference between the versions is not much so you might think it wouldn't make any difference which one you pick, but it would be nice if you chose one.
-Please take time to vote in the comment section and tell us why you prefer the one you chose.
+Please vote on your favorite by letting us know your choice in the comment section and tell us why you prefer the version you chose.
 Then after you've finished here, please visit the other blogs listed below who may or may not be participating this time around.
-And if you've put up your own BOTB contest let us know that as well so we can vote on yours.
+And if you've put up your own BOTB contest let us know that as well so we can vote on yours

 StMcC Presents Battle of the Bands

 The Doglady's Den